ms1963/SudokuSolverAndGenerator/README.md

             # search for possible elimination of candidates
             # is not supposed to return a result

-The method attachOccupationStrategy(self, strategy) of SudokuSolver is used to register additional occupation strategies.
-The method attachInfluenceStrategy(self, strategy) is used to register additional influence strategies

 To add your own influence strategy:
     Derive subclass from class InfluenceStrategy as described